Code Contribution and Credit in Science: Acknowledgments

 \section{Acknowledgments}

-This research was supported by grants from the National Science Foundation's (NSF) Office of Advanced Cyberinfrastructure (OAC-2211275) and the Sloan Foundation (G-2022-19347).
 We thank our anonymous reviewers for their helpful feedback.
 We especially thank Molly Blank, Shahan Ali Memnon, David Farr, and Jevin West for their valuable insights at multiple stages of this research.